 How to Protect Your Home and Save Money

-The safety of your home boils down to two things – protecting your home and possessions, and taking care of yourself and your family.
-Many people will automatically assume that protecting you home will cost a lot of money, however, that is not necessarily the case.
+The safety of your home boils down to two things – protecting your home and possessions and taking care of yourself and your family.
+Some people think that protecting your home will cost a lot of money, however, that’s not always the case.
 You don’t have to turn your home into a fortress or spend a lot of money to make your place tougher for thieves to penetrate.

-Here are a few things you can do at zero cost to ensure the safety of your house:
+Here are a few free things you can do to increase your home’s safety:

-Keeping your doors and windows locked.
-This may be a “no-brainer,” however, it is sometimes easy to forget to do – especially if you have been enjoying the nice fall weather by having the windows open!
+- Keep your doors and windows locked.
+This may be a “no-brainer,” but it can be easily forgotten – especially if you have been enjoying the nice fall weather by having the windows open!

-Lock the door to the garage.
+- Lock the door to the garage.
 It’s a habit we are all guilty of: Not locking the door that leads to the garage.
-While it is very convenient to keep that door unlocked when you pull into the garage, if someone is able to break into the garage, they would have easy access to the house through the unlocked door.
+While it is very convenient to keep that door unlocked when you pull into the garage, if someone is able to break into the garage, they will have full access to the house through the unlocked door.

-Let trustworthy neighbors know when you are out of town.
-Having a neighbor look after your house while you are out of town is almost as good as having a watchdog!
+- Let trustworthy neighbors know when you are out of town.
+Having a neighbor look after your house while you’re out of town is almost as good as having a watchdog!
 They are more likely to notice if there is someone suspicious around.

-Don’t hide an emergency door key outside – thieves know all the “secret” places you believe they’ll never think of, including that little bunny-rabbit figurine with the hidden compartment underneath!
+- Don’t hide an emergency door key outside.
+Thieves know all the “secret” places you’d hide your key, including that little bunny-rabbit figurine with the hidden compartment underneath!
 Do yourself a favor and just keep your spare keys with you or someone you trust.